 Those alone in space are not impossible to find, but very tough.
+They will gravitationally lens stars behind them.

 Event horizon of 10 solar mass black hole has a radius of 30 km ~ 20 miles, somewhat bigger than size of Austin, easily fit between Georgetown and San Marcos